-This section, as denoted by the capital A, does not directly parallel the primary text.
+This section, as denoted by the capital I ∦A, does not directly parallel a subsection in the primary text (supplemental subsection Σ.I∥A would parallel subsection I.A in the main text) .
 However, it does provide additional introductory material that might be of interest to the reader and is as such included within the supplement.
 This section is also of use to the reader as it introduces terminology that might be usefully elucidated in a glossary section, including the termination of integral content vs. additional and associated content.

 Online publication supplements can provide an important and dedicated space for related and relevant information that simply won’t fit within the limitations of a particular print or online publication.
 This includes information which may be integral content; for example, in addition to allowing for more text, supplements also provide space for oversized items such as tables, equations, figures, and high resolution images or even unconventional items such as multimedia.